wjd-bot/wjd-bot/README.md

 Here are some self-description help you being familiar with me.

 - 🏫 I’m a university student.
-- 💪 I’m currently learning Python.
+- 💪 I’m currently learning C.
 - 🕗 I'm from China （UTC+8）